 With your moving company chosen and your budget set, it’s time to prepare for the big day.
 A little planning goes a long way in making your move feel less like a frantic scramble and more like a smooth transition.
 Focusing on a clear timeline, getting organized with your belongings, and having a plan for moving day itself will set you up for success.
 These steps help you manage the details so you can focus on the excitement of starting a new chapter in Brooklyn.

-Plan Your Timeline and Book Early
+Set Your Timeline and Book Your Movers

 Timing is everything, especially in a busy place like Brooklyn.
 To get your preferred moving date and avoid last-minute stress, it’s smart to book your movers well in advance.
 During peak seasons like summer or the end of the month, aim to schedule your move about four to six weeks out.
 If you’re moving during a slower period, you can likely book two or three weeks ahead.
 Once you have a date, you can start mapping out smaller deadlines for packing, changing your address, and setting up utilities.
 Giving yourself a structured timeline helps break the process into manageable tasks.

-Create an Inventory and Start Packing
+Take Inventory and Start Packing Early

 Before you even tape up the first box, walk through your home and create a detailed inventory of what you’re moving.
 This list is incredibly helpful for getting an accurate quote from your movers and for keeping track of your belongings.
 As you pack, label each box with its contents and the room it belongs to.
 This is also the perfect time to declutter—donate, sell, or toss items you no longer need.
 For everything else, our packing tips can show you how to protect your items, from delicate glassware to bulky furniture, ensuring they arrive safely at your new Brooklyn home.